 Being healthier and happier this year doesn’t have to involve drastic changes or any kind of detox or cleanse.
 It can be easy to set yourself huge unrealistic goals and then fall at the first hurdle.
-Making one small change at a time will help you to stay on track to having a healthier and happier year.
-Making little changes here and there is what helped me to lose 100lbs.
+Making one small change at a time will help you to be healthier and happier this year – mentally and physically.

 Whether your goal is to lose weight, increase your fitness levels, focus on mental health, relax more, work on positive body image or just eat a few more vegetables, there will be a small change listed that you can make.
 Just make one over the year, make one a week or aim for them all over the year – find what works for YOU!